metal3-io/metal3-docs/design/metadata-handling.md

   networkData:
     name: machine-1-networkData
     namespace: default
+status:
+  metaData:
+    name: machine-1-metadata
+    namespace: default
+  networkData:
+    name: machine-1-networkData
+    namespace: default
 ```

-A `metaData` field would be added, consisting of a secret reference containing
+A `metaData` field would be added in the spec and in the status, consisting of a
-the name and the namespace of the secret containing the metaData for this
+secret reference containing the name and the namespace of the secret containing
-Metal3Machine.
-A `networkData` field would be added, consisting of a secret
+the metaData for this Metal3Machine.
+A `networkData` field would be added to the
+spec and to the status objects, consisting of a secret
 reference containing the name and the namespace of the secret containing the
 network configuration for this Metal3Machine.

 A `dataTemplate` field would be added, consisting of an object reference
-containing the name and the namespace of the secret containing the templates for
+to a Metal3DataTemplate object containing the templates for
 the metadata and network data generation for this Metal3Machine.
+A `renderedData` field will be added in the status and will be a reference to
-If this is set
+the Metal3Data object created for this machine.
+If the dataTemplate field is set
-but either the `metaData` or `networkData` field is unset, then the
+but either the `renderedData`, `metaData` or `networkData` fields in the status
-Metal3Machine controller will wait until those are populated, depending on which
+are unset, then the Metal3Machine controller will wait until it can find the
-templates were provided.
+Metal3Data object and the rendered secrets.
+It will then populate those fields.

 The secret containing the metaData or the network data could be provided by the
-user directly.
+user directly using the `metaData` or `networkData` fields in the spec of the
+object.

 When CAPM3 controller will set the different fields in the BareMetalHost,
 it will reference the metadata secret and the network data secret
 in the BareMetalHost.
-If `metaData` or `networkData` field is unset, it will
+If any of the `metaData` or `networkData` status fields
-also remain unset on the BareMetalHost.
+are unset, that field will also remain unset on the BareMetalHost.

 When the Metal3Machine gets deleted, the CAPM3 controller will remove its
-references from the data template object.
-This will trigger the deletion of the
+ownerreference from the data template object.
+This will trigger the deletion of
-secrets generated for this machine.
+the generated Metal3Data object and the secrets generated for this machine.

 A new object would be created, a Metal3DataTemplate type.